mLamneck/SDDS_ESP_Extension/README.md

 framework = arduino
 lib_deps = https://github.com/mLamneck/SDDS_ESP_Extension.git
 ```
+4. PlatformIO has a built-in serial monitor.
+However, it's missing the ability to send messages so far.
+If you want to use it as you are used to in Arduino IDE, you can install [this].

- 4. Happy coding with PlatformIO!
+5. Happy coding with PlatformIO!

 #### Coding with PlatformIO
 We provide some useful snippets to further speed up your development process and avoid typing errors.
 Just place the file [code snippets](examples/PlatformIO/led/.vscode/sdds.code-snippets) in your `.vscode` folder.